stanislavsa/smart-woocommerce-search/README.txt

 [View plugin Demo](https://smart-woocommerce-search.yummywp.com/).

-**Smart WooCommerce Search** is an Instant Ajax WooCommerce search plugin that lets your customers search any product in your website.
-Simply enter a relevant keyword, and the plugin will browse all WooCommerce products one at a time.
+With this Instant **Ajax** WooCommerce **search plugin**, your customers will be able to find any product on your online store.
+Just enter the required keyword and the plugin will start viewing all WooCommerce products one by one.

-It is fast, and efficient for websites with a huge amount of items.
+This plugin is indispensable for sites with a large number of product items.

-**Smart Search** is fully customisable and could be easily integrated into the default WooCommerce Product Search widget.
+You can completely customize your **smart search**.
+In addition, the plugin integrates seamlessly into the **WooCommerce Product Search** widget.

-You could create a custom Smart Search widget and insert it to any page ( use 'Code' widget in **DIVI**) through a shortcode [smart_search id="1"] or add it to a sidebar using "Smart Search" widget.
+You have the opportunity to create your Smart Search widget and paste it on any of the pages of the site (to do this, use the "Code" widget in **DIVI**) using a shortcode [smart_search id = "1 ″].
+You can also place it on the sidebar using the Smart Search widget.
+Replace the default theme search using a shortcode.

-Also you can replace default theme search with a shortcode (for example header search in Avada theme).
+An important advantage is that WooCommerce Search is compatible with **Elementor** (you can find the required widget in the list of Elementor widgets).
+It is also compatible with the **WPBakery Page Builder** plugin.

-Also **WooCommerce Search** is compatible with **Elementor** (you can find appropriate widget in the Elementor widgets list) as well as with **WPBakery Page Builder** plugin.
+Also you can replace default **Avada** search with a smart search in an easy way.

 Give it a try and enjoy:)